Nschulz88/HERD_Client/README.md

 1. Clone each repository
 2. In separate terminal windows use command "npm install" to install all dependencies for Client and Server.
 3. In the Server terminal window use command "knex:migrate latest" to structure the database.
-4. In the Server terminal window use command "knex:seed run" to structure the database.
+4. Copy the example.env to a new .env and update it with your AWS Key and Token, Google Maps API Key and Twilio Key & Token.
-5. In the Server terminal window use command "node server.js to run the database.
+4. In the Server terminal window use command "node server.js to run the database.
-6. In the Client terminal window use command "npm run start" to begin the app.
+5. In the Client terminal window use command "npm run start" to begin the app.
-7. The app will open automatically on your browser.
+6. The app will open automatically on your browser.

 ## Contributors
 [Sam Schantz](https://github.com/samvschantz)